pantheon-systems/documentation/source/docs/articles/sites/newrelic/mysql-troubleshooting-with-new-relic-pro.md

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333263)

-Select the spike in activity you wish to investigate.
-This is done by left clicking at starting point of the activity, and dragging your mouse to the end of the activity, highlighting it.
+Highlight the spike in activity you wish to investigate.
 New Relic will reload the page with the time frame you've selected.

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333265)

-Click on **Transactions**.
+Click **Transactions**.
 The default sort is "Most Time Consuming" but this can be a false positive, as it measures a sum of time loading specific transactions, not the time per individual transaction.
 If a particular item is called 10x more than another, but loads quickly, it's **sum** will send it to the top of the list even if it's behaving well.
 Choose "Slowest average result time" instead.
 This will resort the order, bringing the biggest speed (or lack thereof) offenders to the fore.

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/333266)